 Fast Facts About Molloy

-- Honors students made up more than 11 percent of the freshman class in fall 2013 compared to 4 percent in fall 2004.
+- Honors students made up 10 percent of the freshman class in fall 2015 compared to 7 percent in fall 2005.

-- The average SAT score for incoming freshmen increased over 50 points in the past several years.
+- The average SAT score for incoming freshmen increased 60 points over the last ten years.

 - Molloy campus life includes more than 60 student clubs and honor societies.